 • International Student Address Form indicating current and complete address in Colorado, even if it is only a temporary one

 • J-1/J-2 Only: Insurance Compliance Form indicating sufficient, continuous insurance coverage for all J-1s and J-2s

-:::IMPORTANT::: Undergraduates and transfer students must attend Orientation from January 4-8, 2015.
+:::IMPORTANT::: Undergraduates and transfer students must attend Orientation from beginning on August 14, 2015.
 We have large number of participants and you will be assigned an immigration check-in session during your Orientation.
 In addition to the documents listed above, you will need to bring PAPER copies of the following to your immigration reporting session if you haven't uploaded them online:

 • Copy of your passport bio data page

 • Copy of your entrance stamp (must be photocopied AFTER your arrival in the U.S.)

 • Copy of your 1-20 or DS 2019 (if you have multiple I-20s or DS-2019s, you must bring copies of each one)

 After you have presented your immigration information and reported to ISSS, your SEVIS record will be registered or validated.
 If your record is not properly validated, SEVIS will terminate your electronic record, and you will be considered to be in the US illegally.
 If you are in a visa status other than F or J, bring evidence of your visa status, such as your passport or visa.